 Aerial Photography and Remote Sensing

-Materials developed for “study, research, and education in not-for-profit applications” by Shannon Crum from the Department of Geography at the University of Texas Austin.
+Materials developed for “study, research, and education in not-for-profit applications” by Shannon Crum from the Department of Geography at the University of Texas Austin in 1995.
 Covers the basics of remote sensing.
-Hosted by The University of Colorado at Boulder.
+Hosted by the University of Connecticut.

 Organizations and Agencies